bear-rsg/4m-association/themes/pelican-blue/README.md

 make devserver
 ```

 **Note:** If you are new to Pelican Static Site Generator, you can read the Pelican [Docs](http://docs.getpelican.com/en/3.6.3/) to learn the working of Pelican.
-You can also customize the theme after reading the documentation.title: (.*)
+You can also customize the theme after reading the documentation.
-date: 2021-03-31

-date: 2021-03-30

 ### pelicanconf.py